YouTube

 Arriving into Kwando Splash we were quickly checked in and off for our evening game drive.
 As soon as we knew the manager of the lodge was in the same jeep along with an agent we knew we were in for a treat.

 Pretty soon we came across a herd of around 20 elephants who were making their way across the road.
-As a precaution we kept our distance but as the herd moved towards us and we noticed more and more babys the driver put the car into reverse.
+We kept our distance, but as the herd moved closer with babies, the driver reversed.
 He clearly knew something we didn’t and within seconds the adults came running directly after us.

 Elephants in Botswana, Africa.
 Getting chased by a herd of elephants